Here is a quick update on COVID in Samui, as at 13th August 2021.

 If you’re not sure if you should get a test, why not do this online risk assessment form provided by the Rajavithi Hospital.
 Just use this as a guide.
 If you’re not sure, please contact a medical professional.

-4. Where can I get a COVID test?
+5. Where can I get a COVID PCR test?

-- Samui Hospital in Nathon – cost is 2150 THB per person, for foreigners.
+- Samui Hospital in Nathon – cost for the PCR test is 2150 THB per person, for foreigners.

-- Bangkok Samui Hospital – cost is 5500 THB per person, if you get tested before 1pm, you will get your result in 24 hours.
+- Bangkok Samui Hospital – cost for the PCR test is 5500 THB per person, if you get tested before 1pm, you will get your result in 24 hours.
 If you go after 1pm, it will take 48 hours to get the result.

 The Department of Disease Control has insisted that all COVID-19 cases, even asymptomatic ones, must be treated in hospital to cut down on fatalities and curb the spread of disease.